CodeUnit10X/lora_basics_modem_ports/Readme.md

 See:  https://github.com/Lora-net/SWL2001

-**Currently only PICO version is working with OTAA.
-PICO2 and the Linux userspace need some tuning of the RX windows for LoraWAN.
+**Currently only PICO/PICO2 version is working with OTAA.
+Linux userspace need some tuning of the RX windows for LoraWAN, it's more a experiment than anything currently.
 They do however work for general Lora Comms, see ping_pong example.**

 There are a couple real basic examples, based off Semtech's examples, mainly the following: